 4. And last but not least, relax and enjoy the excellent food and company!

 10 Best Picnic Sites in Nairobi.

 Now that you know what to do (and what not to do), here is a list of the best picnic sites in Nairobi.

 If you’re looking for a peaceful, nature-filled picnic spot, look no further than Karura Forest.

 This forest reserve is just a short drive from the city center and offers plenty of picnicking spots among its towering trees.

 Karura Forest is perfect for a leisurely afternoon picnic.
 It’s home to various plants and animals and several walking and hiking trails.

 The Nairobi Arboretum is another excellent option for those who want to escape the hustle and bustle of the city.

-The Nairobi Arboretum is home to various plants and trees, some small ponds, and a playground for the kids.
+The Nairobi Arboretum is home to various plants and trees, small ponds, and a playground for the kids.